GlebGoodkovsky/libreshield/README.md

 # LibreShield 🛡️

 A powerful, private, and fully-free content blocker designed as a browser extension.
-Take control of your browsing experience by blocking unwanted domains and keywords, all while safeguarding your settings with a password.
+Take control of your browsing experience by blocking unwanted domains, filtering content by keywords, and safeguarding your settings with a robust password system.

 ---